bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 # Real-time customer profiles

 This example demonstrates how you can use Quick to create real-time customer profiles for a music streaming service.
-The profiles build user metrics, record charts of the most-streamed albums, artists and tracks, and create recommendations based on the user's playlist.
+The profiles include user metrics, charts of the most-streamed albums, artists and tracks, and recommendations based on the user's playlist.

-You can find the complete code in [the Quick's example repository](https://github.com/bakdata/quick-examples).
+You can find the complete code in [Quick's example repository](https://github.com/bakdata/quick-examples).
 The example uses the real world data set LFM-1b.
 The Kafka Streams application is written with our [streams-bootstrap library](https://github.com/bakdata/streams-bootstrap).